Two vie for Fort Smith School Board seat

 Hanesworth said one of the issues on which he originally ran for the board was providing "a safe, secure learning environment for all students and teachers."

 He said he voted in favor of creating the district's own police department, which launched in 2019.
 It consists of five, full-time certified police officers, one part-time officer and three additional officers provided by the Fort Smith Police Department.
-It's run by Bill Hollenbeck, a former Sebastian County sheriff.
+It is run by Bill Hollenbeck, a former Sebastian County sheriff.

 Hanesworth also said the district needs to standardize its curriculum across grades and schools and review certain teaching methods.